COVID-19 Travel News and Updates

 For further information please see our detailed corporate Privacy Statement at link

 Australia is free from many plant and animal diseases prevalent in other countries.
 Very strict quarantine rules apply to the import of animals and plants which cannot be brought into the country without prior application.
 Animal and plant products are also restricted.

 For more information see the ‘Information for International Travelers’ on the Australian Quarantine and Inspection Service (AQIS) website.

 There is no vaccination required for entering Australia.
 However, if you enter Australia from a yellow fever declared country but do not hold a vaccination certificate you will receive a Yellow Fever Action Card for further information.
+For those who are traveling in the the coolers months, it is highly recommended to arranged a flu vaccine prior to departure.
 More information can be found on the Department of Health of the Australian Government website.